 - Portable charger: This is one of those things that’s easy to forget, but you can’t live without!

-- Travel-size makeup/products: Bring your favorites, but Princess Cruises does supply bathroom toiletries (more below).
+- Travel-size makeup/products: Bring your favorites (these are mine), but Princess Cruises does supply bathroom toiletries (more below).

 - Sweatpants: It can get cool out on the water once the sun goes down, and these feel great to slip into.